Microhap/DADA2-SE/README.md

 <br>

 ## FASTQ File Preparation
-- This pipeline is designed to use **forward reads** generated from MiSeq, which provides high sequencing quality.
+- This pipeline recommends using **only the forward reads** as input.
-  **Paired-end reads merged into a single FASTQ file are not recommended** due to potential quality issues in reverse reads.
+  **Merged paired-end reads into a single FASTQ file are not recommended** due to potential quality issues in reverse reads.
-- At least **two FASTQ files** are required to run this pipeline.
+- At least **two FASTQ files** are required, corresponding to at least two independent samples.
 - The FASTQ files should be generated from the **same batch of sequencing** to ensure consistent error modeling and quality control.
 - Make sure to modify the path in the script to reflect the actual path of your FASTQ files.
   <br> (e.g., "E:/DADA2/MH-MiSeq")